Creating Accessible Math Equations

 • Infographics

-What to Consider When Deciding to Create an Infographic for an Online Course Infographics can be an efficient and engaging way to visually display information when used effectively.
-Consider the following questions to determine if an infographic is ...
+Overview Infographics can be an efficient and engaging way to visually display information when used effectively.
+Before you create an infographic, review the following considerations to determine if that is the best format and learn how to make the ...